What is a proxy? Everything you need to know

 Above are some of the disadvantages of using free proxies and why paying for proxies may be worth it.
 Proxies are super-helpful in different areas of networking and web traffic.
 Whatever you need it for, it is important you avoid free proxies as they come with serious dangers.

 Likewise, it is better to choose a reliable provider that offers proxies that are hard to detect or ban.
-However, ensure that your proxy provider has a wider coverage, a vast pool of proxies, and offers dedicated and fast support.
+Since there is a large number of proxy providers out there, a good step while choosing the best one for you is to consider the most important purpose you want to use the proxy for (for example, web scraping), as well as the added services it offers and the amount of usage per month it offers at a given price.
+Ensure that your proxy provider has a wider coverage, a vast pool of proxies, and offers dedicated and fast support.
 By choosing a reputable provider, you can derive the best value for your money when you pay for proxies.

 - Why your company should use proxy servers